Android SDK Installation

 Downloading Magify SDK

-Download the latest SDK package.
+Download the latest SDK package from the Releases page.

 After downloading the package, unzip the archive.